-The following is a list of books we feel have good content and infomation.
-Please click on any of the book covers to purchase – you will be redirected to Amazon.com so that you may purchase books.
+The following is a list of books containing great content and information on issues such as inheritance, sudden loss, and wealth management.
+Please click on any of the book covers to purchase – you will be redirected to Amazon.com.

 The Ultimate Gift